 Academic honesty: Plagiarism, cheating, collaborating on work, or other forms of academic dishonesty are not acceptable.
 Faculty and students have a joint responsibility to ensure the integrity of learning.
 All work that you submit must be your own except in those instances when I give specific permission to collaborate.
 When quoting, summarizing or explaining ideas that are based on another's work, whether in print or online, make sure to cite references appropriately.
 Plagiarism is using another's words.
 For the UNH complete academic honesty policy, see the current college catalog.
-Please view the following links - https://catalog.unh.edu/srrr/university-policies-regulations/academic-integrity/ and https://cola.unh.edu/academics/plagiarism-tutorial
+Please view the following links: Academic Integrity and Plagiarism.